New Certification

 Submission of Test Reports from BPI-Approved Lab

-Once all required tests from the test scheme have been completed, the applicant directs the BPI-Approved Lab that conducted the testing to send the results directly to BPI and BPI’s Technical Reviewer.
+Once all required tests from the test scheme have been completed, the applicant directs the BPI-Approved Lab that conducted the testing to send the results directly to BPI and BPI's Technical Reviewer.
+These must be sent from the lab for accreditation and verification purposes.

 Technical Review